-This is one of the more time-consuming and tiring methods, but it’s also one of the best.
+This is a time-consuming and tiring method, but it’s also one of the best.
 Your car gets stuck because the snow is too slick to allow the tires enough grip.
 Removing the snow around the tires, under the car’s body, and in the path towards the road — ideally down to the road surface — is one of the most reliable ways to get back on track.

 Like shoveling, melting the snow with salt or other chemicals can help you get the traction you need.
 However, melting the snow this way isn’t ideal.
-Salt can cause rusting if it stays in contact with the car’s body too long, and other chemicals like antifreeze can be harmful to you, pets, and the environment.
+Salt can cause rusting if it stays in contact with the car’s body too long, and other chemicals like antifreeze can harm your pets and the environment.

-If you can’t get rid of the snow, you can improve your traction by adding dry materials around the wheels.
+If you can’t remove the snow, add dry materials around the wheels to improve your traction.
 Common options include sand and non-clumping cat litter.
 If you live in an area where severe winter weather is typical, consider keeping these materials on hand in the car’s trunk during the winter months if you get stuck in the snow.